Learning Outcomes

 SQE1 Syllabus

-For SQE1, you are required to understand the funding options for legal services, with particular focus on the eligibility criteria for criminal and civil legal aid.
-In your revision, pay close attention to:
+For SQE1, you are required to understand the funding options for legal services, particularly the eligibility criteria for criminal and civil legal aid, with a focus on the following syllabus points:

 - the financial means and merits tests for civil legal aid